Boeing named Energy Star partner of the year

 For the 12th year in a row, Boeing receives recognition for its work to reduce energy use and greenhouse gas emissions.

 Boeing has received an ENERGY STAR Partner of the Year Award for Sustained Excellence in recognition of the company’s successful energy conservation practices.
-It is the 11th consecutive year Boeing has received the award from the U.S. Environmental Protection Agency (EPA).
+This is the highest honor the program awards and it is the 12th consecutive year Boeing has received an award from the U.S. Environmental Protection Agency.

-- Achieving net-zero carbon emissions within its operations in 2020 by expanding conservation and renewable energy use while tapping responsible offsets for the remaining greenhouse gas (GHG) emissions.
+- Achieving net-zero carbon emissions within its operations again in 2021 by expanding conservation and renewable energy use while tapping responsible offsets for the remaining greenhouse gas (GHG) emissions.

-- Implementing over 20 conservation best practices that concentrate on employee behaviors and simplicity that continue to be reinforced today.
+- Implementing conservation best practices that concentrate on employee behaviors and simplicity that continue to be reinforced today.